 She has survived by grace of being part of a Pack which offers her protection and companionship as long as she accepts her status at the bottom of the hierarchy and keeps her true nature secret.

-I’ve grown used to books imposing pack behavior on werewolves so I was almost as slow as Kitty in understand that her Alpha is truly abusive, no matter how much the wolf in her wants to roll on her back and show him her belly.
+I’ve grown used to books imposing pack behaviour on werewolves so I was almost as slow as Kitty in understanding that her Alpha is truly abusive, no matter how much the wolf in her wants to roll on her back and show him her belly.
 Kitty’s personal growth in the face of this abuse is one of the most interesting things in the book.

 The book is packed with action, including multiple fights between the wolves, which Carrie Vaughn describes vividly, sustaining excitement without resorting to too much gore.

 The radio show itself is wonderful.
 If it was on the air, I’d be a regular listener.
 The tone is exactly right for a good talk-show and it provides a great vehicle for getting to know the supernatural world and its denizens.

 The audiobook, and this is a PERFECT novel for an audiobook, is narrated by Marguerite Gavin (go HERE to read an interview with her).
 I’ve spent hours listening to Marguerite Gavin narrating the Kate Shugak books.
 I had stupidly assumed that I knew what her voice was like.
 Now I realize that I was listening to what she thinks Kate Shugak (a thirty-something Aleut with a damaged voice) sounds like.
 Marguerite Gavin’s Kitty is younger and, of course, has a great voice for radio.
 It’s a solid achievement and it means I’ll be looking hard at the (many) other books she’s narrated.